 Treatments For Squamous Cell Carcinoma In Dogs

-It is important for dogs to get treatment for squamous cell carcinomas, as cancer almost never disappears on its own without treatment.
-A dog’s immune system can kill some cancer cells, but it rarely kills all of them, and this form of cancer can compromise the immune system.
+It’s important for dogs to get treatment for squamous cell carcinomas, as cancer almost never disappears on its own without treatment.
+A dog’s immune system can kill some cancer cells.
+However, it rarely kills all of them, and this form of cancer can compromise the immune system.

-Has your dog ever been treated for a squamous cell carcinoma?
-How was it treated?
+Has your dog ever had a squamous cell carcinoma?
+How did your vet treat your dog?
 Let us know in the comments below!